alpine-docker/terragrunt/README.md

 # The Processes to build this image

 * Enable CI cronjob on this repo to run build daily on master branch
-* Check if there are new tags/releases announced via Github REST API
+* Check if there are new versions announced via Terraform Github REST API
 * Match the exist docker image tags via Hub.docker.io REST API
 * If not matched, build the image with latest `terraform version` as tag and push to hub.docker.com
 * Always install latest version of terragrunt